philpagel/PCE174-communication/README.md

 hold      | Was hold active? (hold/cont)
 apo       | Auto-power-off (on/off)

-See get-live-data for details on other formats and weekday handling.
+See `read live` for details on other formats and weekday handling.

 ## Data formats

-Through the -f option you can choose from several output formats for the `get-XXX-data` functions:
+Through the -f option you can choose from several output formats for the `read XXX` functions.

 ### csv